 The interior is full of artwork as well – everything from paintings on the wall to intricate Persian carpets on the floor.
 In fact, there are more than 3500 pieces of art within this single building!
 Some visitors say that what makes this such an incredible sight is less about its architectural beauty and more about the feeling of spirituality and peace that one gets when inside.

-inside you can find the biggest chandelier in the world, it is made from Swarovski crystal. its height is 12 meters (inside you can find a staircase needed to change bulbs) it weighs over 13 tones and is made from 18000 crystals.
+Inside you can find the biggest chandelier in the world, it is made from Swarovski crystal. its height is 12 meters (inside you can find a staircase needed to change bulbs) it weighs over 13 tonnes and is made from 18000 crystals.

 Capacity – 25000